 up by Woody Allen, Bill Cosby, Jackie Mason, etc.

-second wave retrograde action remains a totally weird, backwards movement,
+second wave retrograde action in the early 1980's remains a totally weird, still

 . . .

 That is great news for up-and-coming stand-up comics and for seasoned professionals